tomwilsonsco/planet-eo/README.md

 # planet-eo
 Examples of Planet API.

-The Jupyter notebooks import custom modules under `utils`, so need to run them from within the full repository structure.
+The Jupyter notebooks import custom modules under `utils`, so need to run them from within the full repository directory.

 ## Setup for Windows users - Conda `environment.yml`
 Windows users may find it easiest to use Conda.